matt-handy/TheAllCommander/README.md

 harvest_outlook (basic | deep)
 	This command with the "basic" argument will harvest the default .pst and .ost files used by Outlook.
 In "deep" mode, the tool will search for a non-standard .pst location and harvest it.

-enumerate_users
-	This command will enumerate the users present on the system and the domain.
-If domain access is present, groups are enumerated as well.
-Current, this command will only work on Windows daemons

 regkey_persist (lm | cu) (calc - optional)
 	This command will use either the local machine (lm) or current user (cu) startup registry key to start the daemon process on next startup.
 To simulate an attempt to write to these keys without invoking the daemon on startup, the optional third argument "calc" can be used to configure the system to launch calc.exe on startup.
 This provides more flexibility in environments where the actual test daemon cannot be given actual persistence to stay within the test boundaries.